JRegimbal/hat-box/information.md

 # Tool Information

-Each tool has information in three different categories: General Purpose, Hardware Control, and Interaction and Interace.
+Each tool has information in three different categories: General Purpose, Hardware Control, and Interaction and Interface.

 ## General Purpose Information